themaxw/accounting-server/README.md

 # accounting-server
-A Flask based server for splitting your purchases (in a shared flat for example)
+A small server for splitting your purchases (in a shared flat for example)

+It consists of a React Frontend, a Flask REST API and a SQLAlchemy DB